Bubble octant

 The bubble octant and bubble sextant are air navigation instruments.
-Although an instrument is called a "bubble sextant", it may actually be a bubble octant.
+Although an instrument may be called a "bubble sextant", it may actually be a bubble octant.

 Use

 Ships had long used sextants for navigation, but sextants had problems in aircraft navigation.
 A ship at sea is on a relatively flat surface and can use the horizon to measure the altitude of celestial objects.

-An aircraft may not have the sea's horizon as a flat reference surface.
+However, an aircraft may not have the sea's horizon as a flat reference surface.
 It may be flying over land where the horizon is formed by mountains of unknown height.

 A solution to the problem was to use a bubble to determine the reference plane.
 The bubble in an airplane is subject to the plane's acceleration.
 If the plane is in sharp turn, the bubble will be displaced.
 Consequently, when the navigator is using a bubble sextant, the pilot tries to fly the plane straight and level.

-Even when flying straight and level, the plane is subject to accelerations from density and wind changes.
-Consequently, many readings are taken and then averaged for a more accurate result.
+Even when flying straight, a plane is subject to acceleration from air density and wind changes.
+Consequently, use of a bubble octant requires many readings be taken and then averaged for a more accurate result.
 Some bubble octants have accessories to make the averaging simpler.